-Odeean loves Transformers and other cool Toys, programs for mobile devices like Android, does 3D Models in CAD for Robot Figures, takes a lot of Photos and collects a bunch of cool stuff.
+Odeean loves Transformers and other cool Toys, programs for mobile devices like Android, makes custom Robot Figures, takes a lot of Photos and collects a bunch of cool stuff.

 This post was added at January 28, 2014, 2:02 pm .. copy this [ link ] to point here or goto [ page ]